cassandra-t-ye/cassandra-t-ye.github.io/_projects/Learned_Uncertainty.md

             images in microscopy, however, they still produce hallucinations.
 To counter this uncertainty quantification techniques can help catch model hallucinations and improve the robustness of deep learning methods.

-            We demonstrate distribution-free uncertainty quantification for MPM denoising and <b>propose an adaptive microscopy imaging pipeline</b> informed by uncertainty quantification.
+            We demonstrate distribution-free uncertainty quantification for denoising and <b>propose an adaptive microscopy imaging pipeline</b> informed by uncertainty quantification.

             This pipeline leverages the learned uncertainty to drive adaptive